allinurl/goaccess/README.md

     # goaccess -f access.log -o report.html --real-time-html --ws-url=goaccess.io --port=9870

-And to bind the WebSocket server to a different interface other than 0.0.0.0, you can specify it as:
+And to bind the WebSocket server to a different address other than 0.0.0.0, you can specify it as:

     # goaccess -f access.log -o report.html --real-time-html --ws-url=goaccess.io --addr=127.0.0.1